processone/rtb/README.md

 Don't provide `-r` option or set it to zero (0) if you don't want to generate rosters.

-Follow the hint provided by the script to load generated files into the server's spool/database.
+Follow the hint provided by the utility to load generated files into the server's spool/database.
 Note that `--username` and `--password` arguments must match those defined in the configuration file (see `jid` and `password` parameters).

 ## MQTT scenario

-Currently the script is only able to generate `passwd` file for Mosquitto.
+Currently the utility is only able to generate `passwd` file for Mosquitto.
 In order to generate the file execute something like:
 ```
 $ priv/bin/rtb_db -t mosquitto -c 1000 -u user% -p pass%